KevBoyz/Lash/README.md

 ### Lash Configurations

-From version 1.1.0, **configurations** were implemented in the package,
-which can be edited manually in */lash/Exportables/config.py*
+From version 1.1.0, **configurations** were implemented in the package, which can be edited manually in */lash/Exportables/config.py*
+You can get the config.py path with `lash getconfig` command

 **Thanks for ReadMe**

 # Release notes

+## v1.2.0 - General Upgrade

+*

 ## v1.1.3.1 - Readme from Pypi page